reach-sh/reach-lang/docs/src/trouble/index.md

 * Usually this is because VSCode needs to be restarted after installing the extension.

 * The extension is actively being updated.

   Sometimes after an update VSCode will need to be restarted in order for syntax highlighting to begin working again.

-## {#ref-ts-permissions} Troubleshooting permissions

-If running `./reach run` requires `sudo`, then it is likely that:

-1. A component used by `reach` was installed using `sudo`, such as Docker.

-2. Docker might have been installed using Snap.
-Snap installation in Ubuntu creates permissions issues.

 ## {#ref-qs-mac-troubleshooting} MacOS troubleshooting